Close

 The selling party has the right to collect payment from the party who purchases their product when sales are made on a credit basis (known as Debtor).
 Therefore, that debtor falls under the category of accounts receivable for the selling party.

-In other words, these are assets that establish a right to the money in exchange for credit sales made by the company within the credit period granted by it and also demonstrate the right to interest if the payment is delayed, meaning that the buyer (Debtor) must repay the purchase price plus the interest amount, which is calculated at the rate determined at the time of sale.
+In other words, these are assets that establish a right to money in exchange for credit sales made by the company within the credit period granted by it and also demonstrate the right to interest if the payment is delayed.
+This means that the buyer (Debtor) must repay the purchase price plus the interest amount, calculated at the rate determined at the time of sale.

 Mutual Funds